The Single-Layer Bottleneck

 The three-regime picture suggests a more targeted approach: steer only at discriminative layers, and skip the rest entirely.

-Dang and Ngo (2026) formalize this with a discriminative criterion [7]Selective Steering: Norm-Preserving Control Through Discriminative Layer Selection
+Dang and Ngo (2026) use an opposite-sign criterion [7]Selective Steering: Norm-Preserving Control Through Discriminative Layer Selection

 Dang, T., Ngo, L.